 Unfortunately, campus tours and engineering ambassador tours are both suspended during this time.
-One of our engineering school ambassadors led a virtual tour, and campus is now offering live virtual tours.
-Campus undergraduate orientation is underway and we are currently planning graduate virtual orientation school-wide and by departments and will share that information as soon as possible.
+One of our engineering school ambassadors led a virtual tour last June, and campus is now offering live virtual tours.
 UCLA will continue to offer a wide range of student and campus life activities as well as co-curricular programming in accordance with public health guidelines.

-Q: How does moving to an online-only format affect me as an international student or scholar?
-What if I can’t get a visa for the fall?
+Q: How does moving to remote learning affect me as an international student or scholar?
 Can I register as a part-time student?

 Q: Are there any restrictions against attending online courses for students located in countries or regions subject to OFAC sanctions like Iran, Syria, Cuba, North Korea and the Crimea region of Ukraine?

 Q: I am an international student.
 Will I be able to live in the U.S. while I study remotely?